gauravsaxena1983/RoboND-Kinematics-Project/writeup.md

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

+First I updated the IK_server.py file with the needed code.
+Later I moved my code to IK_debug.py and check for errors in using FK calcutaion.
+Below are some testcase results.
 ```
 Test case 1 result by running file IK_debug.py
 Total run time to calculate joint angles from pose is 0.8585 seconds